Darkrock-Studios/hammer-editor/.junie/guidelines.md

 We have a growing number of tests, so we should consider if we can write tests as we add new code, and we should always run our existing tests after making changes.

+## Adding String resources

+When you add a string resource to any of the `strings.xml` files for the client, you need to re-run the `generateMR` gradle task to generate the `MR.strings` reference to the new string.